danielstankw/Grafana-metrics-scraper/README.md

 ## About

-The `grafana_metrics_used.py` is an extension of `grafana_query_scrapper.py` (https://github.com/danielstankw/Grafana-metrics/tree/main/query_scraper).
+The `grafana_metrics_used.py` script extends the functionality of my [Query Scraper](https://github.com/danielstankw/Grafana-metrics/tree/main/query_scraper).

-It allows to connect to the Grafana API, scrapes all the dashboards looking for two things: variables and PromQL queries, with goal of collecting all the metrics that are being used by the dashboards.
+It connects to the Grafana API and scrapes all the dashboards for two key items: **variables** and **PromQL queries**.

+The goal is to gather all the metrics used in the dashboards.
-Once all the queries and variables are collected they are then preprocessed to extract **just** the metrics and further any repeated metrics are deleted and they are sorted in alphabethical order.
+After collecting the queries and variables, the script preprocesses them to extract only the metrics.
+It then removes any duplicates and sorts the metrics in alphabetical order.

-We go from this:
+#### Step 1: We go from this
 ```json
     {
         "dashboard": "MyDashboard / K8s / Cluster / Ephemeral Storage",